USA Customs Clearance Logo White

 • U.S. Department of Agriculture (USDA)

-• U.S. Consumer Product Safety Commision (CPSC)
+• U.S. Consumer Product Safety Commission (CPSC)

 • Animal and Plant Health Inspection Service (APHIS)

 This is by no means an exhaustive list.
 Due to the great variety of products imported into the United States, a number of federal agencies are involved.
-At times you may also have to obtain a state or local government license for imports as well.
+At times, you may also have to obtain a state or local government license for imports as well.

 Know your products well and always have the information listed below: